Please be ready with your application reference number starting with 'P'. For example P1234567

 The police checking in Australia matches an applicant's information to the records on the Australian Criminal Database.
 Therefore, all court convictions and sentences on your criminal records will form part of your Disclosable Court Outcomes (DCOs).

-The DCOs are the convictions from your criminal records that show on the police check certificate.
+The DCOs are the convictions from your criminal records that show on the Nationally Coordinated Criminal History Check certificate.
 Not all convictions on your criminal record may be “disclosable” under the jurisdiction laws on criminal records disclosure.
-Some records may not show in your Criminal History Check if the legislation prohibits such disclosure.
+Some records may not show in your Nationally Coordinated Criminal History Check if the legislation prohibits such disclosure.

 There are various reasons why a record may be excluded from your DCOs.
 Depending on the jurisdiction, a conviction will be out of your DCOs if;